laureliu/data_analysis_portfolio/README.md

 # Haiqing (Laurel) Liu - Data Analytics & Science Portfolio

 Welcome to my Data Analytics and Data Science portfolio!
 This repository serves as a comprehensive showcase of my expertise and projects in the realms of data analysis, machine learning, SQL databases, and interactive dashboards.
-Through rigorous data exploration, insightful analysis, and the application of advanced algorithms, I aim to solve real-world problems and generate actionable insights.

 ## Projects Overview